 Studying in Finland offers you the opportunity to experience true diversity.

 You’ll come to understand people for who they are, and probably develop a different perspective at the way you look at things.
 This will enable you make better judgements.

 15).
 Why study in Finland?—Gain independence

-With the free tuition, all you have to pay is for your accommodation, food, etc—which are all relatively cheap as compared to other EU countries.
+With the free tuition, all you have to pay for is your accommodation, food, etc—which are all relatively cheap as compared to other EU countries.

 16).
 Why study in Finland?—Increase your international job prospects

 You can go home at the end of your time as an international student in Finland, or choose to apply for a working visa.
-Even if you return home, or decide to seek to work elsewhere, the international experience provided by studying in Finland is likely to be looked on favorably by employers.
+Even if you return home or decide to seek to work elsewhere, the international experience provided by studying in Finland is likely to be looked on favorably by employers.